imsibaja/bii-phx/README.md

     |   tl_2020_04_cousub.shp.iso.xml
     |   tl_2020_04_cousub.shx
 ```

-## Data
+## About the Data:

 All data is housed within the repository and will run with the proper packages installed.
 To access the data, run the notebook cell by cell.
+For more information on the data, refer to the citations below.

+### Arizona Shapefiles
+The U.S. Census Bureau's TIGER/Line Arizona Shapefile is a set of shapefiles that outline boundaries within the state of Arizona.
+These files are publicly available and widely used for mapping, spatial analysis, and geographic information system (GIS) applications.
+Information such as counties, cities, census tracts and districts, roads, rivers, and lakes is included.

+### Biodiversity Intactness Index (BII)
+This dataset consists of maps of global biodiversity intactness.
+This Microsoft Planetary Computer STAC Collection builds models of biodiversity and human relationships.
+The BII is modeled from abundance and compositional similarity.
+This dataset will help us visualize and analyze the change in biodiversity intactness through the years.

 ## References
 United States Census Bureau [2020 TIGER/Line Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2020&layergroup=County+Subdivisions)